markosski/eventdriven/README.md

 # Transactions Processing Service

 Purpose of this project is exploration of various event driven techniques such as Event Choreography, Event Carried State Transfer and Event Sourcing.
-This project exemplifies simplified credit card decisioning system.
+This project exemplifies simplified purchase transaction processing system.
 [Read more about these techniques here](docs/event_driven.md).

 **Note: this is a POC, this code should not be used as example of production implementation**

 Requirements driving design decisions are:

-- process if decisioning transactions need to handle high volume of requests; there cannot be any intermediate calls to other internal services while handling this request
+- system needs to handle high volume of transaction; network calls to any other internal systems should be limited to minimum
 - processed transactions need to be stored in a way that would allow auditing

 # Capabilities: